TrademarkTrademark

 The key limitation is that provisioners aren't declarative, aren't tracked in state, can't detect drift, and aren't idempotent by default.

-Every remote-exec provisioner requires a connection block that defines how Terraform connects to the remote resource:
+Every remote-exec provisioner needs a connection block that tells Terraform how to reach the remote resource:

 resource "aws_instance" "web" {